oss-bandb/GraphView/README.md

 | lineThickness   | Dimension | 10dp                           | Set how thick the connection lines should be
 | lineColor       | Color     | "@android:color/holo_red_dark" | Set the color of the connection lines
 | useMaxSize      | Boolean   | true                           | Use the same size for each node

+Each of the attributes has a corresponding setter in the GraphView class, if you want to use it programmatically.

+GraphView internally uses [ZoomLayout](https://github.com/natario1/ZoomLayout)  for its zoom feature.
+To change the zoom values just use the different attributes described in the ZoomLayout project site.

 Examples
 ========